alterNERDtive/EDDiscovery-wiki/Home.md

 Also see [[Settings History settings|Using the Settings Panel]] to allow you to limit the amount of memory EDD consumes.

+Also, if your putting the program on a Hard Disk Drive (not an SDD), the volume of data from EDSM on stars is now large.
+Initially setting up the DB will take a considerable amount of time.
+You may solve this either by using an SDD to host, or when the program is first run (or later via the Galaxy selector on settings) selecting a small amount of the galaxy to store.

 # EDDiscovery - What is it?

 You play Elite Dangerous and have heard of EDDiscovery - and ended up here.
 So what _is_ it?